Adapter Authoring

 |---|---|---|

 Use runStatusValues.isDeliveryRecoveryCandidate() when adapter code needs to narrow the compact ref status.
-Maintenance then calls getRuns() once for the selected ids, appends run.delivery_requested, and lets storage create a new outbox row atomically with that event append.
+Maintenance then calls getRuns() once for the selected ids, appends run.delivery_requested, and asks storage to create a new outbox row only for transport delivery lanes.

 listRunsNeedingDispatch() and reserveRunDispatch() are the bounded-queue dispatch path.
 Queue capacity must be enforced inside the storage transaction because multiple schedulers and workers can race.